KatsuteDev/Settings-Repository/README.md

 #### 🛒 VSCode Marketplace (recommended)

  1. Install from `katsute.settings-repository` in the extension marketplace in Visual Studio Code or install from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=katsute.settings-repository).
+ 2. Run `Settings Repository: Choose Settings Repository` to set the repository.

 #### 📦 Manual

  1. Install the latest release from the [releases](https://github.com/KatsuteDev/Settings-Repository/releases) tab.
  2. Open Visual Studio Code in the folder with the extension.
  3. Right click the extension and select **Install Extension VSIX**.
+ 4. Run `Settings Repository: Choose Settings Repository` to set the repository.

 ## ✨ Features